 - Disaster Recovery: Create backups in case of disaster

 Website performance monitoring is divided into two major categories: Internal & External Monitoring.

 What is Internal Monitoring?

 - It helps you to monitor all your web resource parameters.

-- This includes tracking server memory, load times, usage, network, URL content, and response times.
+- This includes tracking server memory, CPU usage, network, disk storage etc.

 - Uptime Monitoring: It simply means the uptime rate

 - Full-Page Monitoring: It monitors the average web page load time

 - Web Stress Tester: It monitors how a web page performs under stress scenarios